openhab/openhab-docs/_addons_bindings/zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 14: Button brighness dimmed state

 Button brighness dimmed state
+Configure the brightness of the buttons in dimmed state.

+0 to 100% (Default 50%)
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```50```.